lateplate/lateplate.github.io/_posts/2012-12-27-vegan-girl-scout-cookies.md

 ---
 layout: post
-title: Vegan Girl Scout Cookies?
+title: Vegan Girl Scout cookies?
 tags: veg
 ---
 Yes, they do exist.
 Kudos to [ABC Bakers](http://www.abcsmartcookies.com/america’s-best-cookies) for making a few of their cookies vegan.
 From their FAQ: